Skip to content

 The device data endpoint serves two audiences (fields mentioned below follow the Field Reference):

 1. GET: Frontend dashboards that need the latest readings for a device and any chained sub-devices.
-Data is sourced from the real-time cache and stored with a 2-minute TTL.
+Data is sourced from Cloudflare D1 real-time database with a 2-minute cache TTL.

-2. POST: Device gateways pushing uplink payloads into Yanji IoT Cloud.
-The API validates factor IDs, enriches missing fields, and forwards the data to the ingestion queue for downstream processing.
+2. POST: Device gateways pushing uplink payloads into YenGear IoT Cloud.
+The API validates factor IDs, enriches missing fields, and forwards the data to both SQS queue and Cloudflare D1 for downstream processing.

 • Base Path: /api/v2/projects/{project_id}/devices/{device_pk}/data/